rust-lang/book/src/ch04-01-what-is-ownership.md

 <img src="img/experiment/ch04-01-stack5.jpg" class="center" width="600" />

 At L1, `b` points to `5` on the heap.
-Once `make_and_drop` is finished, the frame containing `b` is deallocated.
-Therefore `b` deallocates its heap data, and at L2 the heap is empty.
+Once `make_and_drop` is finished, Rust deallocates the frame containing `b`, so Rust also deallocates the heap data in `b`, and the heap is empty at L2.

-Our box's heap memory has been successfully managed.
+The box's heap memory has been successfully managed.
 But what if we abused this system?
-Returning to our earlier example, what happens when we assign a box to two variable?
+Returning to our earlier example, what happens when we bind two variables to a box?

 ```rust
 # fn main() {